Taiwan concerned Hon Hai over-paying for Sharp stake, seeks more detail

 Hon Hai chairman and founder Terry Gou has pushed for the Sharp deal to tap the Japanese firm's panel manufacturing expertise.
 As part of the original agreement, Gou took a stake in a Sharp LCD plant in Japan, saying the facility's advanced technology was better than Samsung's.

-For Sharp - whose bankers are said to be keen to drive a deeper restructuring - the tie-up with Hon Hai would help it utilize idle production capacity.
+For Sharp - whose bankers are said to be keen to drive a deeper restructuring - the tie-up with Hon Hai would help it utilise idle production capacity.

 An analyst at a Japanese brokerage, who didn't want to be named, said it was difficult to judge whether the 550 yen price was expensive as there had been little detail in the March agreement.
 "Hon Hai can justify a higher price if it gets concessions elsewhere, such as on the price it pays for LCD panels," the analyst said.
 "There's more to it than the share price."